 What are love languages?

 When we talk about love language types, we don’t just mean French or Italian.
-While certainly attractive accents, the ‘5 love languages’ is a theory that refers to the different ways we express affection to our other half; not necessarily on a verbal level.
+While certainly attractive accents, the ‘5 love languages’ is a theory that refers to the different ways we express affection to our other half; not necessarily the language in which we do so.

 Love languages are just someone’s preferred way of receiving love.
 It’s what makes them feel appreciated and acts as an affirmation of their partner’s affections.
 It’s been suggested that understanding your partner’s preferred love language, and vice-versa, can not only improve empathy and intimacy, but lead to a more meaningful relationship overall.